just-another-name/TitanCoreFramework/README.md

 # TitanCoreFramework
 TitanCoreFramework: A FastAPI-based Python backend with layered architecture (Controllers/Views/Models).
 Features auth, CLI, DB abstraction, queues.
 Supports Node.js/React frontend.
 Perfect for robust REST APIs and web apps.
+!!!
+Before using in production, you must fix security and architecture problems.
+I don't have time for that yet.

 CLI Commands
 Database Migrations